AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/create-business-case.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

 Consider the following when requesting a project through a Business Case:

-* Your `Adobe Workfront administrator` `or `group administrator`` must enable the sections of the Business Case before they appear on your project.
+* Your Adobe Workfront administrator `or group administrator` must enable the sections of the Business Case before they appear on your project.
   For information about enabling the sections in the Business Case at the system level, see the article [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

   For information about the areas of the Business Case, see the article [Overview of the Areas of the Business Case](../../../manage-work/projects/define-a-business-case/areas-of-business-case.md).